vippsas/vipps-developers/common-topics/authentication.md

 -X POST
 ```

-Read more about the [standard Vipps HTTP headers](http-headers.md).
+Read more about the Vipps MobilePay standard [HTTP headers](http-headers.md).

 Many of these headers are optional during testing, but you should include them in your integration, so that error information can be found in the logs.